stanford-crfm/levanter/docs/Overview.md

 ```
 **This changes the result from the "naive" version**, but as long as you're consistent, It's fine.

+XXX when we do Haliax's new partitioning, we should show that

 Haliax actually automatically does this under the hood along the biggest partitioned axis:

 ```python